Sales prices and price calculation

 Corresponds to the net purchase price under: The purchase price is either calculated automatically or managed manually depending on how the settings were saved in the menu Setup » Stock » Stock » Incoming items. |

-Mov. avg. purchase price |
+Mov. avg.
+Purchase price* |

 Corresponds to the moving average purchase price under: It is recalculated every time stock is booked in.
 It is calculated from the purchase prices of all stocks that are available for the variation in the warehouse.
 Note: Go to Setup » Stock » Stock » Incoming items and see which warehouses were activated with the setting Warehouse for moving average price.
 The moving average purchase price only takes items into account that were booked into one of these warehouses.
 If no warehouse is active, then no moving average purchase price is calculated. |